xxx-cook-book/django-cook-book/Logs/LoggingRequestParams.md

 ## Advantage

-Using logit decorator is a shortcut for below:
+Using logit decorator is a shortcut for below

 ```python
 import logging